jessaustin/koa-signed-url/readme.md

 very difficult to conceal.
 That document describes detection and handling of compromised capability URLs, but that seems pointless for the uses we envision for signed URLs.
 The best policy is simply for such URLs to be extremely short-lived.
-Nothing in the current version of this module ensures that, but there are several steps one could take, depending on the situation.
+There are several steps one could take to achieve this goal, depending on the situation.

 First, this module will generate an expiry timestamp query parameter whenever a `duration` is passed to the [`.sign()`][sign] function.
 The middleware will